MiltonStanley/Quandrax/EU3SaveGame.md

         - Etc.
     - Distribution
     - Ledger
-    - Various other information
+    - Various other information (officials, sliders, etc.)
+- Mercenary (multiples)
+- Army (multiples)
-- Armies (multiples)
+- Navy (multiples)
 - Relations (multiples)
+- Footer (this is also complicated; hard to find a pattern right now)
     - Leaders (multiples)
-- Footer
+    - More trade stuff?

-need to verify REB is same layout as regulars (like Sweden)

 Example (Sweden, starts at line 84257)

-REB - 80796 - 82328